 Econlockhatchee River, Florida

-The Econlockhatchee River, often referred to as the Econ, is a 54-mile blackwater tributary of the St. Johns River flowing through Osceola, Orange, and Seminole counties in Central Florida.
-Designated as an Outstanding Florida Water, the river meanders through diverse ecosystems, including cypress swamps, pine flatwoods, and oak hammocks, offering a serene escape into Florida’s natural beauty.
+The Econlockhatchee River, often called the Econ, is a blackwater tributary of the St. Johns River flowing through Osceola, Orange, and Seminole counties in Central Florida.
+Stretching roughly 50 miles, the river winds through cypress swamps, pine flatwoods, oak hammocks, and broad floodplain forests.
+Large protected sections of the corridor help preserve one of the Orlando area’s most scenic natural waterways.

 Key Features of the Econlockhatchee River